Evevon/parlimentAIry/website/README.md

 ### Installing

-Having downloaded the GitHub repository, cd into the 'website' folder, and run the following command to start up the server:
+Having downloaded the GitHub repository, cd into the outer parlimentairy folder, and run the following command to start up the server:
 ```
 python manage.py runserver